pljanson/sygiclog/README.md

 create a gpx file from a sygic log file

-For now this is a placeholder, while I'll learn git and github (and move away from svn).
+Now this contains the initial code (1.5.0beta version), while I'll learn git and github (and move away from svn).
-I will add the old tree soon (I hope).

-Initial edit on clone pc :)
+When code is cleaned I'll move it to RC1

 Greetings Paul